aviralapurv/Getting-and-Cleaning-Data/README.md

-a tidy data set based on the original data set: tidy_data.txt and tidy_data.csv (nicely formatted on GitHub) an R script called run_analysis.R for performing the analysis a code book called CodeBook.md that describes variables, data and any transformations or work performed to clean up the data
+a tidy data set based on the original data set: tidy_data.txt and tidy_data.csv (nicely formatted on GitHub) an R script called run_analysis.R for performing the analysis a code book called CodeBook.md that describes variables, data and any transformations or work performed to clean up the data.